-Photo Credit: Stacy Zarin Goldberg for The Washington Post & Food Styling by Lisa Cherkasky for The Washington Post
+Photo by Stacy Zarin Goldberg and food styling by Lisa Cherkasky for The Washington Post

 2 cups green peas, fresh or frozen